nymea/nymea-wiki/User-Interface.md

 If you don't know how to access the web server, take a look at the [getting started wiki](https://github.com/guh/guh/wiki/Getting-started#access-the-web-interface)

-The web interface is in an early development stage, in a couple of weeks it will look as fancy as the examples on this site, just watch out for updates!
+The web interface is in an early development stage, in a couple of weeks it will look as fancy as the examples on this site.
+Just watch out for updates!

 ***